 They are calm and responsive so that they will obey the rider however weak the signal helping to provide not just physical therapy but also develop life-affirming relationships.

-We have a wonderful team of fifty dedicated volunteers plus six instructors who willingly give their time for every lesson whatever the weather.
-The majority of our riders each need three helpers, so with a full ride of eight ponies we need twenty four helpers plus a physio' and an instructor.
+We have a wonderful team of seventy dedicated and trained volunteers plus six coaches who willingly give their time for every lesson whatever the weather.
+The majority of our riders each need three helpers, so with a full ride of four ponies we need twelve helpers plus two qualified RDA Coaches.

 The stables, covered riding school and grounds offer all the facilities and safety our riders need, whether in their first lesson gently riding around the school and enjoying the scenery and company or having progressed on to using the jumping lane, cross country fences or competition training